 Creative Commons encourages artists to cover others’ works (Re-Mixing) and ensures original artists are accredited whenever they are played and remixed by others.
 It allows artists to retain full copyright of their works while also allowing use by others according to the specific license they choose.
 Whether you’re sharing a new favorite song with a friend, giving an artist some airtime on your local terrestrial radio station or including a track in your podcast, the open sharing of music with the requirement of attribution maximizes artist exposure.

 This system can quickly cause unknown artists to go viral.
 Take for example the established SubJam artist with thousands of followers covering a song from a relatively new SubJam artist with only a few.
-The otherwise underground artist’s popularity will surge high as fans ‘climb the chain’ to listen to other versions of the song.
+The otherwise underground artist’s exposure will surge high as fans ‘climb the chain’ to listen to other versions of the song.

 Please visit the Creative Commons website to learn more.